brettimus/goat-monitoring-app/README.md

 #### Misc
 The frontend build uses Babel's Stage2 preset, which gives us some of javascript's awesome forthcoming syntactic features. (:heart: object splats `...`.)

+## Perceived Gotcha
+**Calculating a two-minute loadavg.**

+Seeing as I keep one-minute loadavg measurements in one-second intervals, I calculated the two-minute loadavg by adding a one-minute loadavg measurement to another taken 60 seconds prior and then dividing by two.
+Mathematically, this made the most sense to me.
+I have no idea how it pans out in practice.
+(We can go over the assumptions at play here in person if you want.)

 ## Critique
 The current version of the application could benefit from one or more of these features.

+### Jank
+The visualization is janky, but there are probably some other reasons for jank too.
+Want to profile the app with me????
+It'd be fun!
+Let's do it!! :bar_chart:

 ### Serverside Caching
-The server could (should) cache its most recent data so that the client would no longer have to wait to look at a nontrivial amount of data.
+The server could (should) cache its most recent data so that the client would not have to wait around before seeing a nontrivial amount of data.

 ### End-User Friendliness
 It wasn't exactly clear _who_ the end-user was for this application.
 With more clarity on our audience, we might consider providing more context to the data that we present.

 #### Flexible Settings
 The user should be able to adjust certain parts of the app to their liking.
 E.g.,
-- the alert threshold
+- ~the alert threshold~ :tada:
 - the maximum number alerts to display
-- the timespan between data samples
+- ~the timespan between data samples~ (sort of :tada: ?)
 - the total window of time in the visualization

 The app could provide sensible defaults and a simple way to toy with those defaults.